SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   following Hairer's `ODEX` in the adaptivity behavior.

 These methods have arguments for `max_order`, `min_order`, and `init_order` on the adaptive order algorithm.
+These methods also have an argument for enabling `threading` for calculation.
 The defaults are:

 - `max_order=10`
 - `min_order=1` except for `ExtrapolationMidpointHairerWanner` it's 2.
 - `init_order=5`

-These methods also have an argument for enabling `threading` for calculation.
-By default, `threading` is enabled.
+- `threading=true`

 Additionally, the `ExtrapolationMidpointDeuflhard` and `ExtrapolationMidpointHairerWanner` methods have the additional argument: